 - is able to follow basic instructions in a group setting

 - is motivated, or able to be motivated, to learn to ride a bike

 - has a personal bike suitable for learning

-- has an opportunity to practice skills immediately following camp
+- has an opportunity to practice skills immediately following the last day of camp

 Riders Need a Bike

 All riders must have an appropriate personal bike available for the iCan Bike program by no later than Thursday (Day #4) of the program.
 Our goal is to transition all riders to their personal bike towards the latter part of the iCan Bike program such that they are comfortable with the bike they will be riding at home after day #5.

 Parents may or may not have an appropriate bike available.
 The video and documents below are designed to help guide parents through the process of identifying and purchasing a suitable bike for their rider.